FarronF/limerick-council-meetings/meetings/2015/11/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 19th October 2015.md

 Members noted the proposal for the disposal of land as follows :

- Dwelling situate at 258 Deer Court, Carew Park in the City of Limerick.--- 2
+ Dwelling situate at 258 Deer Court, Carew Park in the City of Limerick.
+---
+2

 3.